CivilizationUndecided/Nations/README.md

-# Tile Claim Game
+# Nations

-A multiplayer territory control game built with LÖVE (Love2D) where players compete to claim tiles and build their wealth.
+A territory control game built with LÖVE (Love2D) where players compete to claim tiles and build their wealth.

 ## Features